gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 One of the simplest things to do is not to put the shoes in your gym bag and leave them there.
 Let them air out and dry in a well-ventilated area instead.
 Somewhat related:
-When you take a break, take your shoes off instead of letting them marinade in whatever your feet exude for no gain.
+When you take a break, take your shoes off instead of letting them marinade in whatever your feet exude.
 (This also means you will have to put them on again before you start climbing, which makes you take better rest breaks.)

 <!--* clean feet are an advantage-->